 Thunderbird is now configured to access your Hotmail account and will begin downloading your mail.

-The benefit of using IMAP is that the email program will download a copy to your computer, creating a backup of your email.
-You can continue to use your email as you normally do – typically via the Outlook.com web interface, your mobile device, or wherever else you’ve been accessing it.
+The benefit of using IMAP is that the email program downloads a copy to your computer, creating a backup of your email.
+You can continue to use your email normally via the Outlook.com web interface, your mobile device, or wherever else you’ve been accessing it.

 You can, if you like, use Thunderbird to actually read, compose, and reply to messages.
 Email you read here will be marked as read elsewhere.
-In fact, any change you make, such as moving emails to folders, deleting emails, or otherwise managing your email messages, will show up in all the places you access your email.
+Any change you make, such as moving emails to folders, deleting emails, or otherwise managing your messages, will show up in all the places you access your email.

-Since IMAP mirrors the activity on your online account down to your PC, note that it will mirror any deletions as well.
-Delete a message online, and the next time you connect Thunderbird, the message will be deleted locally as well.
-Backing up your PC regularly2 may provide you with an additional safety net, since the Thunderbird repository would be included in those backups as well.
+Since IMAP mirrors the activity on your online account to your PC, it will mirror deletions as well.
+Delete a message online, and the next time you connect Thunderbird, the message will be deleted locally.
+Backing up your PC regularly3 may provide you with an additional safety net, since the Thunderbird repository would be included in those backups as well.

 Backing up contacts

-You can, if you like, import these contacts into Thunderbird, but since our goal here is to back them up, we’ve achieved that already, simply by downloading the file to our computer.3
+You can, if you like, import these contacts into Thunderbird, but since our goal here is to back them up, just downloading the file to our computer is enough.4

 Back up your email

-If you don’t use Thunderbird regularly, it’s important to run Thunderbird periodically to perform its backup.
-Once a day, once a week, or a couple of times a month, depending on how current you want your backup to be, run Thunderbird, and keep it running until it’s downloaded a copy of all updates to your mail.
+If you don’t use Thunderbird regularly, it’s important to run it periodically to perform its backup.
+Once a day, once a week, or a couple of times a month, depending on how current you want your backup to be, run Thunderbird and keep it running until it’s downloaded a copy of all updates to your mail.

-But, in all honesty, I still wouldn’t keep the only copy of my master’s thesis here.
+But I still wouldn’t keep the only copy of my master’s thesis there.
 That’s worth a few more copies in other locations for safekeeping.